 These memory requirements can be reduced through the Project Resource settings (File > Options... > Data Collection > Project Location and Resources).
 The Metrics and Source Checks Data setting applies across all projects in an installation.
 With a setting of `Load into disk database' or `Store values between sessions', projects containing up to 3-8 million statements are possible in the 32-bit version.
 This reduction is achieved by using a disk database.
 Using disk rather than memory results in a slowdown of 2-10 times in the initial calculation of metrics data.
 With the `Store values between sessions ' setting, this is a one-time slowdown for a given project; the second time metric information is loaded for a project, the load time is actually faster than from memory, because the metrics have already been calculated from the raw data.

 Dataflow DataDataflow data used for flow check reports and calculation trees is kept in a third database.
 Like metrics data, dataflow data is loaded and calculated on demand.
 It is used for many of the flow check reports and for the Calculation Tree.

 The underlying global dataflow analysis is very complex, and requires considerable time and memory.
-The size of the dataflow data ranges between 5 and 20 times that of core data, depending on such factors such as number of non-local variables, number of functions and recursions, and cyclomatic complexity.
+The size of the dataflow data ranges between 5 and 20 times that of core data, depending on such factors as number of non-local variables, number of functions and recursions, and cyclomatic complexity.
 This means projects can handle source code containing 0.2-0.3 million statements in the 32-bit version of Imagix.
-In the 64-bit version, source code containing 2.0-3.0 millions statements can be analyzed.
 Projects of those sizes can take hours to analyze.
+In the 64-bit version with 16 to 32MB of memory, source code containing 2.0-3.0 million statements can be analyzed but it might take days to complete the analysis.